Skin & Hair Glossary of ingredients & terms. Defining how to best use hair & skin ingredients. Updated regularly.

 - Pea Peptides aid the structure of the hair.
 Pea Peptides minimize UV damage to the scalp.
 Pea Peptides contain Lysine, important for hair growth promotion at the follicular level and sebum production regulation, which decreases with age.
 Pea Peptides absorb easily.

-- Peppermint Oil an essential oil that provides an invigorating scent and anti-bacterial properties.
+- Peppermint oil comes from one of the gentle mints.
+Peppermint Oil an essential oil that provides an invigorating scent and anti-bacterial properties.
 Combined with Jojoba it makes a stimulating scalp massage oil.
 Add a drop Peppermint oil to shampoo for an invigorating, deep cleanse to hair and scalp.
-On skin, diluted Peppermint has antiseptic and cooling properties to numb skin to irritation.
+On the skin, diluted Peppermint has antiseptic and cooling properties to numb skin to irritation.
+It is used in some cleansers and shampoos.
+Peppermint is used in tandem with a carrier oil to help with hair growth as it can help clear blocked follicles and build up on the scalp.

 - Peptides are protein fragments that promote collagen growth and repair skin and in some cases hair.
 Various peptides promote different repair functions.
 Peptides occur naturally in the body and are contained in skin products to serve as a catalyst or bolster the impact of other active ingredients